 - Fine mesh strainer or cheesecloth

-- 2 cups olive or jojoba oil, or your favorite carrier oil
+- 2 cups coconut oil, or your favorite carrier oil

 - 1 cup herbs (one herb or a combination)